philouail/HUMAN_Ring_Trial/README.md

   and MS2 spectra against libraries.
   * **Key Output:** `peak_evidence.csv` and `peak_evidence_rt_grouped.csv`
   (intermediate files used for the next step).

-:information_source: The folder structure is similar to the one from 1.
-Preprocessing with lab- and mixture set-specific workflow files.

 ### 🔹 3.
 Manual Curation (`3_annotation_manual/`)